xwu99/OAP/oap-mllib/README.md

 TBB_ROOT    | Path to oneTBB home directory
 CCL_ROOT    | Path to oneCCL home directory

 `DAALROOT`, `TBB_ROOT`, `CCL_ROOT` can be set by oneAPI Toolkits with `/opt/intel/inteloneapi/setvars.sh` script.

-If you would like to buid your own oneDAL, oneTBB or oneCCL, you can manually set the paths accordingly.
+If you prefer to buid your own open source [oneDAL](https://github.com/oneapi-src/oneDAL), [oneTBB](https://github.com/oneapi-src/oneTBB) or [oneCCL](ttps://github.com/oneapi-src/oneCCL) versions rather than use the ones included in oneAPI TookKits, you can refer to the related build instructions and manually set the paths accordingly.

 To build, run the following commands:
 ```